dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 Even though having more data can’t hurt, unfortunately it doesn’t always help.

 Before understanding overfitting and underfitting, let's dive into <span class='orange'>bias</span> and <span color='yellow'>variance<span class='orange'>.
 There are two major sources of error in machine learning: bias and variance.
-Understanding them will help you decide whether adding data, as well as other tactics to improve performance, are a good use of time.
+Understanding them will help you decide whether adding data, as well as other tactics to improve performance are a good use of time.

 ## Cat Classifier